orcfax/explorer.orcfax.io/README.md

 A Human-Readable UI for Orcfax Oracle Network hosted at [explorer.orcfax.io](https://explorer.orcfax.io).

+Uses the [explorer-index](https://github.com/orcfax/explorer-index) to index and sync fact statement, feed, node, source, and archive data for display on the explorer.

+Also uses the [static-archive-viewer](https://github.com/orcfax/static-archive-viewer) for downloading and viewing fact statement archives offline.

 ## Overview

 The Orcfax Fact Explorer is a SvelteKit application that provides a human-readable interface for exploring and analyzing data on the Orcfax Oracle Network.
 It offers a comprehensive view of the Orcfax network's data and operations.